-Early home designs, particularly ones constructed from the 1960’s to the late 1980’s, relied a great deal Roofer_Houstonon asbestos.
+Early home designs, particularly ones constructed from the 1960’s to the late 1980’s, relied a great deal on asbestos.
 It was one of the most commonly used reinforcing fibers in various home construction materials.
 Now that its harmful effects are well known, it is no longer used in many of its previous applications.

 Definition